lkoolik/lkoolik.github.io/isrm.md

 **Virtual Environment**.
 The next step is to create a virtual environment for storing the proper versions of libraries required to run this code pipeline.
 Details on the specific requirements for the ISRM Tool are specified in the Github Repository's [requirements.txt](https://github.com/lkoolik/isrm_health_calculations/blob/main/requirements.txt) file.
 To set this up, it is recommended that you download this text file and save it on your computer.
 There are two ways you can set up your virtual environment.

 1. **Option 1: Anaconda GUI**.
 Within the Anaconda Navigoator, select the tab "Environments" on the left-hand side.
 At the bottom, select "Import" to create a new environment from a requirements file.
 Download the requirements.txt file from the Github repository, and import this file (note: you may need to manually switch your import GUI to search for "Pip requirement files" instead of "Conda environment files").
 Set your virtual environment name to "isrm_calcs_env" to be consistent with the rest of this guide.
+Note: if you are running into Python errors when running the program and you performed your setup this way, you may need to re-try with Option 2 below.

 2. **Option 2: Terminal**.
 Navigate to your directory of choice using `cd [directory]` in your Terminal.
 Follow the instructions from the official Python documentation [here](https://docs.python.org/3/tutorial/venv.html) to create your new virtual environment.
 Set your virtual environment name to "isrm_calcs_env" to be consistent with the rest of this guide.
 Next, activate that environment by running `source isrm_calcs_env/bin/activate`.
 Once the environment is created and activated, import the requirements document by running `python -m pip install -r requirements.txt`.